 Nowadays, we live in a connected age in which most of our documentation is digital.
 With our documentation floating around the Web with little to no protection, it surges the need to protect our data.

 Pretty much all industries require customers or clients to use official documents, like passports, for financial transfers and identity verification.
-These documents can easily be manipulated (identity fraud is the biggest type of fraud), so it is extremely important to have safeguards in place in order to catch and prevent fraud in the earliest stage possible.
+These documents can easily be manipulated (identity fraud is the biggest type of fraud), so it is extremely important to have safeguards in place to catch and prevent fraud in the earliest stage possible.

 What are the most common types of fraud?